La Monte Young: 1960–1969

-Young moved to New York in 1960 and quickly developed an artistic relationship with Fluxus founder George Maciunas (who designed the book An Anthology of Chance Operations, which was edited by Young) and other members of the nascent Fluxus movement.
-Young curated and organized a series of concert-performances at the top floor loft of Yoko Ono at 112 Chambers Street in December of 1960 involving visual artists, musicians, dancers and composers — mixing music, visual art and performance together.
-During this period, Young created short, haiku-like, conceptual but dreamlike scores-texts that have become associated with Fluxus.
-For example, Young's Compositions 1960 includes a number of unusual actions: some of them un-performable, and so an early form of poetic conceptual art.
+Young moved to New York City in 1960.
+In the spring of 1961 he developed an artistic relationship with Fluxus founder George Maciunas at the electronic music course of Richard Maxfield at The New School.
+Maciunas would go on to design the book An Anthology of Chance Operations, an artist's book publication from the early 1960s, featuring experimental neodada art and music composition that used John Cage–inspired indeterminacy.
+It was edited by Young and DIY co-published in 1963 by Young and Jackson Mac Low.
+A few months earlier, in December 1960, Young had curated and organized a series of concert performances by members of the nascent Fluxus movement at the top-floor loft of Yoko Ono at 112 Chambers Street involving visual artists, musicians, dancers, and composers — mixing music, visual art, and performance together.
+These performances were attended by John Cage, Peggy Guggenheim, Max Ernst, and Marcel Duchamp, among other art world luminaries.

+During this period, Young created short, haiku-like, conceptual but dreamlike scores — texts that have become associated with Fluxus.
+For example, Young's Compositions 1960 includes a number of unusual actions, some of them un-performable, and constituted an early form of poetic conceptual and post-conceptual art.
 Most examine a certain presupposition about the nature of music and art by carrying absurd Dada-like concepts to an extreme.
-One, Composition 1960 #10 to Bob Morris instructs: "draw a straight line and follow it" (a directive which he has said has guided his life and work since).
+One, Composition 1960 #10 to Bob Morris instructs: "draw a straight line and follow it" (a directive which Young has said has guided his life and work since).
 Another instructs the performer to build a fire.
 Another states that "this piece is a little whirlpool out in the middle of the ocean."
 Another says the performer should release a butterfly into the room.
 Yet another challenges the performer to push a piano through a wall.
 Composition 1960 #7 proved especially pertinent to his future endeavors: it consisted of a B, an F#, a perfect fifth, and the instruction: "To be held for a long time."